kaareltinn/fp-js/lecture-2.md

 list2 = map(map(list1, double), abs)
 ```
-This helps to generalize code even more so making more useful in other scenarios.
+This helps to generalize code even more making it useful in other scenarios.

 ---
 Of course this is even better